 1/4 cup cheddar cheese, plus a little more to sprinkle over top when the omelet is done

-Slice potatoes into thin slices, place them in bowl of water and let them sit for 10 minutes, drain and dry with a paper towel.
+Slice potatoes into thin slices, place them in a bowl of water, and let them sit for 10 minutes, drain and dry with a paper towel.
 Spray a baking pan with nonstick cooking spray and lay the potatoes in a single layer on the pan.
 Sprinkle with salt and pepper to taste.
 Drizzle a little olive oil over the potatoes and put them into the oven.
 Bake the potatoes for 10 to 15 minutes or until they are a little soft.
-Remove the potatoes from the oven and set aside.
+Remove the potatoes from the oven and set them aside.
 Add eggs to bowl along with the milk and beat until blended.
-Add the ham, chives, onion, cheddar cheese, salt and pepper to taste.
+Add the ham, chives, onion, cheddar cheese, salt, and pepper to taste.
 Spray ramekin (I used custard cups) with a nonstick cooking spray.
 Start by covering the bottom of the ramekin with the potatoes and then add around the sides of the ramekin with a single layer of potatoes.
 Once the potatoes are in the ramekins add the egg mixture.
 Set the ramekins on a baking pan or jelly roll pan and bake for about 35 to 40 minutes.
 Remove from oven and sprinkle a little more cheese on top, let cool for a few minutes.
-Remove omelets from ramekins and place on plate and serve.
+Remove omelets from ramekins and place on a plate and serve.
 Enjoy!